-From 2010 and 2015, Black children died at a disproportionately high rate compared to other racial and ethnic group in Sacramento County.
-Five years after the county and community groups began a multi-million dollar campaign to reduce that number, data released Monday show the county is trending towards closing that gap.
+From 2010 and 2015, black children died at a disproportionately high rate compared to other racial and ethnic group in Sacramento County.
+Five years after the county and community groups began a multimillion-dollar campaign to reduce that number, data released Monday show the county is trending toward closing that gap.

 “To see that data up there really tells the story of us really being committed to this work and educating our families,” said Jackie Rose of the Meadowview-based Rose Family Creative Empowerment Center.
 “They’re getting it, they’re really getting it.”

-The data could get better in future samples, since the county began to spending money towards black infant mortality reduction in 2015, toward the end of the most recent period.
+The data could get better in future samples, since the county began spending money to reduce black infant mortality in 2015, toward the end of the most recent period.
 Lynne Cannady, a consultant with the firm hired to evaluate the county data and ongoing efforts, noted that many of the causes of death decreased dramatically — particularly in 2016, after many county programs began in earnest.

 “We wanted to jump through the ceiling when we saw this,” Cannady said.

 The results mark an early proof of concept of work by county agencies and local groups, county Supervisor Phil Serna said.
 In 2011, Serna convened a blue-ribbon commission focused on disparities in deaths among black children.

 That group later found that over a 20-year period that black children made up 25 percent of all perinatal deaths, 32 percent of all infant sleep-related deaths, 30 percent of child abuse and neglect homicides and 32 percent of all third-party homicides in Sacramento County — the four key causes of death county officials and experts believe are preventable.

 “We’re finally seeing the results of really sound and careful investment,” Serna said.
 “I hope (we’ll) see a growing political will based on these results.
 I’d challenge anyone to tell me that especially with these results that we shouldn’t be prioritizing this in our budget.”